 At this point it is clear that an element of faith is necessary, and it quickly turns into the problem of religion.
 However, it would be fundamentally correct to say that pessimism, like any other state, is an act of intentionality, and that the ‘act of faith’, as Wilson points out, is just another way of “concentrating these powers of intentionality”

 Colin Wilson is far too credulous of charlatans, but he often has interesting things to say, although sometimes in a muddled (and inaccurate) fashion.
 When I read him I take whatever is useful to me and the rest with a handful of salt.
 Really, Colin, Uri Geller can contact “another form of energy that can be used for bending spoons”*?
 Sigh.
 I have no trouble believing that we know very little, and that there is more to our existence than what science has explained or can explain, but I also think I understand humans and human nature far better than Wilson seemed to.
 I think I admire his ability to believe, though.
 His facility with faith.
 Well, I’m envious of it.
 But his faith in other people, like Geller for just one example, makes me shake my head.

-* From The Ladder of Selves, but pretty much anything I’ve ever read by him treats pseudoscience and everything paranormal as undisputed fact.
+- From The Ladder of Selves.
 The reference to Geller just happens to be on the page I am currently skimming past.

 Anyway, the reason I was reading The Ladder of Selves was that I had randomly picked up the book and landed on that essay.
 Which, admittedly, was a great coincidence as I immediately read the following account, which I could have written myself after some recent experiences that have been very troubling.
 Emphases (bold text) in the quoted text below are mine.